 Build it and they will blow it up.

-I think there must be a kind of Field of Dreams mentality among architects or, at least, among the politicians who hire architects.
-Recall that in the 1989 fantasy film of that name, the hero does some magical time traveling, then builds an enchanted baseball field where ball players from the afterlife and nostalgic fans can join together to enjoy life the way it used to be —life the way it was meant to be.
+I think there must be a Field of Dreams mentality among architects or, at least, among politicians who hire.
+Inn the 1989 fantasy film of that name, the hero does some magical time traveling, then builds an enchanted baseball field where ball players from the afterlife and nostalgic fans can join together to enjoy life the way it used to be —life the way it was meant to be.
 Build it and They Will Come!